AMSC-24-25/amsc-24-25-classroom-09-mc-Montecarlo/README.md

     - The integration process is parallelized by splitting the total number of samples (`n`) across multiple threads.
     - Each thread independently generates and evaluates its own subset of points and accumulates partial sums.
     - After all threads finish, their partial sums are combined (reduced) to produce the final integral estimate.
-This leverages multiple CPU cores to speed up the computation.
+This uses multiple CPU cores to speed up the computation.

 - **Multiple Integration Domains**:
     - **Hypersphere**: A hypersphere of arbitrary dimension and radius, bounded by a hypercube.